 Setting your price

 Setting your listing price is important.
-Your real estate licensee has tools and information to help set an appropriate price.
+Your real estate licensee has tools and information to help set an appropriate price for your property.

 One of the tools real estate licensees use is a Comparative Market Analysis (CMA).
 In a CMA, real estate licensees use data about recently sold comparable properties to arrive at an appropriate listing range for your property.